Outrider305/Trident_Nevermore_Bed_Mount/README.md

 ## Power

 I powered my nevermores with a common 24V power straight from the PSU in order to reduce the number of wires added to the Z chain.
-I ran a single signal cable from the MCU to a wago which triggers all four.
+I then ran a single signal cable from the MCU to a wago which triggers all four nevermores.
 I've included my bed wago mount in the repo.

+## Macro Control

+See my other repo for macros: https://github.com/Outrider305/Doom_Trident_300_klipper_config_backup

 ## Contact